-Most of us will just notice a change to the color of the sky, but if you noticed any health impacts during dust clouds last summer, you may consider reducing your outdoor exposure over the weekend.
+Most of us will just notice a change to the color of the sky, but if you noticed any health impacts during the dust clouds earlier this summer, you may want to consider reducing your outdoor exposure later next week.

 VIDEO: Drone footage captures dust storm across area

-The dust will start thinning out Sunday afternoon as scattered afternoon downpours pop up in southeast Texas.
+The dust will start thinning out by next weekend as a few showers could pop up in southeast Texas.